matloff/regtools/UnbalancedClasses.md

   and the true unconditional class probabilities are known, use the adjustment formula to convert the reported unconditional probabilities to realistic ones, and classify using them.

+- If your data is unrealistically balanced but the true unconditional class probabilities are unknown, recognize that your ML analysis may have only a very restricted interpretation and value.

 ## Appendix: derivation of the adjustment formula